reuk/wayverb/docs_source/waveguide.md

 create a mesh with tetrahedral topology.](images/tetrahedral){#fig:tetrahedral_topology}

-The accuracy may be increased by overlaying or "superposing" rectilinear, octahedral, and dodecahedral schemes together, as all nodes are oriented uniformly, and have cubic tessellation.
+In their evaluation of different mesh topologies, Kowalczyk and Walstijn [@kowalczyk_room_2011] define an accuracy criterion which can be used to compare topologies.
+This criterion is defined as the frequency band within which the maximum relative numerical error does not exceed 2%.
+They also describe how this "acceptably-accurate bandwidth" may be increased by overlaying or "superposing" rectilinear, octahedral, and dodecahedral schemes together.
+This is possible because all nodes are oriented uniformly, and have cubic tessellation.
 Such schemes are known as *interpolated*, and in these schemes each node has 26 neighbours.
-The rectilinear, octahedral, dodecahedral, and interpolated schemes may additionally all be represented by a single "unified" update equation, described in [@kowalczyk_room_2011].
+The rectilinear, octahedral, dodecahedral, and interpolated schemes may additionally all be represented by a single "unified" update equation, which is presented in [@kowalczyk_room_2011].
 In this respect the tetrahedral scheme is unique, requiring a dedicated update method.
-This is because the node connection in a tetrahedral mesh may be oriented in either of two directions, effectively requiring two update equations instead of one.
+This is because the node connections in a tetrahedral mesh may be oriented in either of two directions, effectively requiring two update equations instead of one.

 If the primary concern is speed rather than accuracy, a scheme with fewer neighbour nodes should be used, as the number of calculations per node is